maxharlow/tutorials/working-with-geographical-data/README.md

 ***Feature:*** A geographical term, generally describing something that you want to display on a map.
 This can be anything from a river, a road, or the boundary of an electoral ward.

 The key thing here are the *GSS codes*.
-These are nine-character unique numbers which are given to all administrative areas in the UK by the [ONS] (https://ons.gov.uk/).
+These are nine-character unique numbers which are given to all administrative areas in the UK by the [ONS](https://ons.gov.uk/).
 As these identifiers are widely used across government and other organisations, they provide the key to linking our geographical data to other data sets.

 Converting to ND-Json